 Military StructuresThere are several military structures on Water Island, mainly ammunition bunkers and platforms designated as possible light or gun emplacements.
 The ammunition bunkers are built into the north side of Carolina Point.
 Some structures are on private property.
 Fort Segarra is an underground fort, part of the United States' defense strategies during World War II.
 Its purpose was to help protect a submarine base on St. Thomas.
 The war ended before its completion, and the project was subsequently abandoned.
 Visitors to Water Island can view gun emplacements, walk inside tunnels, and visit underground rooms.
 The observation deck on the roof of the fort offers a great panoramic view of Water Island, the ocean and neighboring islands.
 Click Here for Hiking/Walking Directions to Fort Segarra.

 Note: Underground rooms and tunnels are dark and in some areas the flooring is broken with exposed pipes and wires; a flashlight and caution should be used when visiting.

-Note Fort Segarra and Carolina Point Plantation are not set up as museums or parks.
-Please explore these buildings of historical and archeological importance in a responsible, respectful and careful manner for their preservation and for your safety.
+Note: Fort Segarra and Carolina Point Plantation are not set up as museums or parks.
+Please explore these buildings of historical and archaeological importance in a responsible, respectful, and careful manner for their preservation and for your safety.